--from the personal journal of Baronet Atopia Kesslering

 Dinner in his home was surreal.
 He continued the conversation, but would break off at odd moments to ask very mundane questions such as what sort of protein should be in the entrée, or if I was allergic to any spices.
 The culinary mingled with his ideas about what his art really tried to encompass as we sat down and dined on battered and pan-fried fillets of a local game animal with vegetable hash and fruit salad.

 I awoke to a knocking at the guest room door.
 I put on a robe and opened the door.
 Cortez smiled and averted his eyes.
-“I beg your pardon, Your Grace,” he said.
+“I beg your pardon, Your Ladyship,” he said.
 “Your driver said that you should get up now if you are to return your truck today.”
 He held a wooden box in his hands.
 “A token of appreciation for being such an attentive listener to my ramblings yesterday,” he said as he placed the box in my hands.
 It was heavy.
-“Do not open it now, Your Grace.
+“Do not open it now, Your Ladyship, please.
 Savor the anticipation; hold onto the wonder; let your imagination fly.”

 I didn’t open the box until my ship was in hyperspace, heading for the desert world of Karakesh.
 The box contained one of Cortez’s creations, barely twenty-five centimeters tall – a shimmering formless shape that evoked butterflies and fairy dreams accented with sparkling polished crystals and strips of veined stone whose colors would shift as the sculpture moved.
 The sculpture was fitted with tiny metal and glass chimes that played magical glissandos as it moved.
 I placed it so that air currents from my cabin’s ventilator would keep it in constant motion.